SESYNC-ci/gis-abm-lesson/docs/_slides/gis.md

 ## Using GIS with ABMs: Benefits

-- Support more “realistic” models and tie model to a specific place
+- Support more "realistic" models and tie model to a specific place
 - GIS data can provide attributes that can be used by patches and agents that would be too time consuming to manually code
 - Can be more visually appealing with layers of information displayed in Netlogo
 - It is not challenging to add GIS and CSV data to Netlogo